singhsourav0/Deep-Learning-Odyssey/README.md

 - **Email:** Souravkumar8432@gmail.com
 - **Linkedin:** [inkedin.com/in/singhsourav0/](https://www.linkedin.com/in/singhsourav0/)

-We welcome contributions and collaborations to further enrich this repository and make it a valuable resource for the deep
+We welcome contributions and collaborations to further enrich this repository